aws-samples/amazon-ivs-ugc-platform-web-demo/README.md

 Associate accounts are registered to particular marketplaces, so attempting to access a locale to which you are not registered for will throw an error.
 Further, setting a locale that is incorrectly spelt, left blank or not supported will attempt to retrieve products from the US marketplace.
 If products are still not showing you can view the logs for further details.

 4. (OPTIONAL) The last cdk.json value to identify is the `productLinkRegionCode`.
 Having a region code value set will determine whether or not your affiliate links can be tracked and monetized (see "How to monetize product affiliate links" for more information).
-It is typically a 2 digit code that appears at the end of your provided partnerTag as an Amazon Associate.
+It is a 2 digit code that appears at the end of your provided partnerTag as an Amazon Associate.
 So for example, if your partnerTag (or store ID) is store-20.
 20 is your region code (North America).

 By leaving this value blank you are opting out of affiliate tracking and monetization.